Charya dance

 Charya dance is a traditional Buddhist ritual dance that originated in the Newar Buddhist community of Nepal.
 Once performed in secret, this dance is considered both a spiritual discipline and a form of devotion.
 Historically, it was believed that the gods would be so moved by the skill of the performers that they would manifest before the dancers.
-It is performed by Newar Buddhist priests, specifically Bajracharyas and Shakyas, Charya Nritya accompanied by Charya Giti, a kind of devotional songs.
+It is performed by Newar Buddhist priests, specifically Bajracharyas and Shakyas, Charya Nritya who perform the dance accompanied by Charya Giti, a kind of devotional songs.

 The dance is characterized by its depiction of various Buddhist deities, including Manjushree, Avalokiteshvara, Vajrayogini, and Vajrapani.
 Each style of the dance is designed to reflect the appearance, ornaments, and inner qualities of the deity, aligning with the Vajrayana Buddhist practice of deity yoga, where the dancer visualizes themselves as the deity.
 This form of spiritual visualization fosters the embodiment of the deity’s virtues and awareness during the performance.